 As an ethnomusicologist La Trobe’s passion is to build bridges between people of diverse cultural backgrounds to bring greater understanding and appreciation between them.
 Her speciality is the investigation, lyric translation, musical analysis and promotion of Rarhi Kirtan (North East India), Maori and other indigenous music-culture’s.
 La Trobe has initiated promotional tours in of Rarh music and dance in the UK, festivals in NZ and Ireland.

 Jyoshna’s ethnographic recordings are lodged in her own collection at the British Library World Music Archives under the name Jyoshna La Trobe’s Rarhi Bangla Kirtan Collection (C1211).
 She has deposited, collated and catalogued over 100 hours of audio-visual recordings that highlight the beauty and diversity of Rarhi music – culture from India for present and future generations.

 As an educationalist La Trobe’s works as a lecturer, course author and leader, using innovative educational technology to provide greater opportunity for students of different cultural backgrounds to progress in their present context.
-La Trobe has initiated schools of guitar music for gifted children in low economic areas worldwide.
+La Trobe has initiated guitar schools for gifted children in low economic areas worldwide in New Zealand.
 She also teaches music and guitar to students privately and in groups.